 Boaz Zippor blogs poetic about a visit to Cambodia.
 His words capture his impressions of the spirit of the Khmer capital and the country’s best highlights.

 “Angkor is more than a monument.
 It is a living thing, and this is why people go there and are not satisfied with the pretty Discovery channel films.
 You have to be there to understand it, to feel it, that energy of life, man and jungle, structure and living chaos.
 Life South Asian style.As I was walking through the different sections, stopping to admire a random decorative texture on a wall, peeking through a broken gate of old stone plates and just wandering aimlessly, I found that more than the structure itself, what captured my attention was the way the jungle reclaimed this temple city, the way nature won.
 This time.”

 But the real charm of the city is not in the city.
-It is in the fact it is such a perfect hub to tour the area, the almost untouched countryside of the Cambodian lifescape, with gems of cultural importance just a short drive from town.”
+It is such a perfect hub to tour the area, the almost untouched countryside of the Cambodian lifescape, with gems of cultural importance just a short drive from town.”

-	“Walking in the less traveled areas of the city, you can find the real Cambodian modern lifestyle, past and present, with a small hint of the future, you can walk the small allies, in the shade of those big trees who have already seen it all, and you can feel that the local spirit has not been broken yet by the flattening crushing boot of over globalization, that the local identity is still there.”
+“Walking in the less traveled areas of the city, you can find the real Cambodian modern lifestyle, past and present, with a small hint of the future.
+You can walk the small allies, in the shade of those big trees that have already seen it all.
+And you can feel that the local spirit has not been broken yet by the crushing boot of globalization.
+The local identity is still there.”